-Amendments to IAS 1 and IAS 8 - Definition of material (Annual improvements to IFRS - 2015-2017 cycle)
+Amendments to IAS 1 and IAS 8 - Definition of material

 The amendments to the definition of material are made so that it is easier to make judgements on what is material.
 The definition of material helps the entities to decide whether the information must be included in the Consolidated Financial Statements.
 These amendments clarify this definition and include guides on how it must be applied.
 Also, the explanations accompanying this definition were improved and it was ensured that the definition of material is consistent in all the standards.